Influence of atomic modeling on electron capture and shaking processes: Theoretical methods

 where $V_{\mathrm{H}}[\rho](r) = \int \frac{\rho(r')}{\left|\vec{r}-\vec{r}' \right|}d\vec{r}'$ is the Hartree potential, $V_{\mathrm{xc}}[\rho]$ is the relativistic exchange and correlation potential, and $V_{\mathrm{ext}}$ is the external potential due to the interaction of the electrons with the nucleus.

-The nuclear charge distribution $\rho_{\mathrm{nuc}}(r)$ is modeled by using a two-parameter Fermi-type distribution [\onlinecite{Palffy10}].
-The value of the root mean square charge (RMS) radius of the nucleus, which is needed as an input parameter, is taken from [\onlinecite{ANGELI201369}] where existing experimental data are quoted.
-Otherwise, the empirical formula from [\onlinecite{JOHNSON1985405}] is used.
+The nuclear charge distribution $\rho_{\mathrm{nuc}}(r)$ is modeled by using a two-parameter Fermi-type distribution \cite{Palffy10}.
+The value of the root mean square charge radius of the nucleus, which is needed as an input parameter, is taken from Ref. \cite{ANGELI2013} where existing experimental data are quoted.
+Otherwise, the empirical formula from Ref. \cite{JOHNSON1985405} is used.
 The external potential $V_{\mathrm{ext}}$ is then computed thanks to

-For $V_{\mathrm{xc}}[\rho]$, we have used different exchange-correlation functionals: Vosko, Wilk and Nusair (VWN) [\onlinecite{Vosko80}], Gunnarsson and Lundqvist (GL) [\onlinecite{Gun76}] and Perdew and Wang (PW) [\onlinecite{Perd92}].
-We have also implemented the gradient-dependent exchange-correlation functional of van Leeuwen and Baerends (LB) [\onlinecite{Leeuwen94}].
-This functional is non-local and depends not only on the electron density but also on the electron density gradient.
+For $V_{\mathrm{xc}}[\rho]$, we have used different exchange-correlation functionals: Vosko, Wilk and Nusair (VWN) \cite{Vosko80}, Gunnarsson and Lundqvist (GL) \cite{Gun76} and Perdew and Wang (PW) \cite{Perd92}.
+We have also implemented the gradient-dependent exchange-correlation functional of van Leeuwen and Baerends (LB) \cite{Leeuwen94}.
+This functional is nonlocal and depends not only on the electron density but also on the electron-density gradient.

 We have elaborated a computer code for generating electron energies and wave functions.
-It is based on the numerical schemes of [\onlinecite{CERTIK20131777}] and is complemented by the incorporation of a realistic description of the nucleus and by the implementation of the optimized effective potential method (see Section \ref{sec:theo_opt}).
-We have used an exponential grid well adapted for radius values within the area of the nucleus, which are essential for the modeling of the electron capture process.
-The possibility to create atomic vacancies, as needed for the modeling of electron capture, has been also implemented.
+It is based on the numerical schemes of Ref. \cite{CERTIK20131777} and is complemented by the incorporation of a realistic description of the nucleus and by the implementation of the optimized effective potential method.
+We have used an exponential grid well adapted for radius values within the area of the nucleus, which is essential for the modeling of the electron-capture process.
+The possibility to create atomic vacancies, as needed for the modeling of electron capture, has also been implemented.